anand1st/sshd-shell-spring-boot/README.md

         }
     }

-Supported properties in application.properties (defaults are as below):
+Supported properties in application.properties (defaults are as below) for version 1.0:

     sshd.shell.port=8022			#Set to 0 for random port sshd.shell.enabled=false		#Set this to true to startup SSH daemon